EDUCBA Logo

 where the length stands for the original length of the character string that the blob data typed column contains.

-- The BLOB data type is a variable-length column and hence it is regarded as the VARBINARY column.
-However, it differs from the VARBINARY in certain ways.
-Whenever the BLOB column is used for indexing, it is necessary to mention the length of the prefix that will be used for indexing and the default value cannot be assigned to the BLOB column.
+• The BLOB data type is a variable-length column; hence, it is regarded as the VARBINARY column.
+However, it differs from the VARBINARY in specific ways.
+When using a BLOB column for indexing in MySQL, it is necessary to specify the length of the prefix used for indexing.
+Assigning a default value to the BLOB column is not allowed.

-- If the strict mode is enabled in Mysql the truncation of the value exceeding the maximum length of the column is prevented and an error is raised saying that the value being inserted exceeds the defined column length.
+• Enabling strict mode in MySQL prevents the truncation of values exceeding a column’s maximum length.
+Instead, it raises an error indicating that the inserted value exceeds the defined column length.

-- Whenever we perform sorting on the BLOB column then only the first max_sort_length bytes are considered for sorting. max_sort_length variable has the default value of 1024.
-However, we can further change the value of max_sort_length and increase it to consider that many bytes of the value while sorting and grouping the data based on the BLOB column.
+• Whenever we sort on the BLOB column, only the first max_sort_length bytes are considered for sorting. max_sort_length variable has the default value of 1024.
+However, we can further change the value of max_sort_length and increase it to consider many bytes of the value while sorting and grouping the data based on the BLOB column.

 Examples of MySQL BLOB